Long Bay Correctional Centre: Description

-The exception is the entrance block which evokes a medieval castle gatehouse in Federation Gothic style.
+The exception is the entrance block, which evokes a medieval castle gatehouse in Federation Gothic style.
 Technological advances such as electric lighting, reinforced concrete floors and the new tramway were made full use of in the design.

 Condition

 As at 8 November 2000, most of the external brickwork of the cell wings have been painted and unsympathetic alterations and additions have occurred over the years.
-However, most of the original fabric remains intact.
+However, most of the original construction remains intact.
 All buildings appear to be in good condition.

 Modifications and dates

 The workshop, kitchen and observation ward have been demolished and the back-to-back cell wings have been disused for some time.